University committees on which OxRSS have representation:

 This group has the aim of reviewing and responding to the Universities Superannuation Scheme (USS) and Universities UK (UUK) on issues around the valuation of pension, and meets approximately once a month.
-Jaya John (MPLS rep) and Martine Abboud (MPLS rep) have been invited to contribute to this group.
+Jaya John (MPLS rep) have been invited to contribute to this group.

 Intellectual Property Advisory Group (IPAG)

 The Intellectual Property Advisory Group (IPAG) is responsible to the Research & Innovation Committee for advising on the development of University policy around the management and exploitation of intellectual property.
 The group is chaired by the Pro-Vice Chancellor for Research & Innovation and its membership includes senior academics from the University of Oxford, senior members of Research Services and Legal Services, and representatives from Oxford University Innovation.
 IPAG is serviced jointly by Research Services and Oxford University Innovation.
 Holly Reeve (MPLS rep), Thibaut Deviese (Social Science rep) and Tahnee Kennedy (Med Sci rep) sit on this group on behalf of OxRSS.